JuliaHomotopyContinuation/juliahomotopycontinuation.github.io/content/guides/many-systems.md

     (x - 2 + 5y)*z + 4 - p[2] * z,
     (x + 2 + 4y)*z + 5 - p[3] * z
 ]
 ```

-Since we need to solve `F` many times for different values of `p` it makes sense to first compute all
+First, we compute the
-solutions for generic parameters and then to use  a [parameter homotopy](/guides/parameter-homotopies/).
+solutions for generic parameters and then use  a [parameter homotopy](/guides/parameter-homotopies/).

 ```julia
 # Generate generic parameters by sampling complex numbers from the normal distribution